- What are your age requirements?

 Please see the International Baccalaureate page for more information.

 Yes, we have two types of programs.
-One is a Care Program for Junior School and Middle School children, which goes from 3:00 to 6:00 pm.
+One is a Care Program for Junior School and Middle School children (but excluding prekindergarten students), which goes from 3:00 to 6:00 pm.
 The Care Program is designed to meet the needs of Junior and Middle School parents who want their children to do their homework and be engaged in relaxing and creative activities after school hours.

 Please see the After School Page for more information.